Add More Choice and Flexibility to Your Coverage to Attract and Retain Talent

 Every employee is unique, with individual health-related needs and expectations about what their benefits plan will provide depending on their age, lifestyle, and stage of life.
 Health Spending Accounts (HSAs) give their coverage some extra adaptability by allowing them to cover expenses that exceed or are not included in their plans, adjusting their benefits to reflect their needs.

-At Hynek Financial Group, our experienced advisors help you understand the benefits of Health Spending Accounts from the Chambers of Commerce Group Insurance Plan, customizing your Chambers Plan HSA to meet the needs of your organization.
+At HFG, our experienced advisors help you understand the benefits of Health Spending Accounts, customizing your HSA to meet the needs of your organization.

 The Chambers Plan HSA is designed to supplement, rather than replace, your existing Health and Dental Coverage.
-It is there to complement the insured group coverage you already have in place and is not a standalone offering.
+It is there to complement the insured group coverage you already have in place.

 What a Chambers Plan HSA Can Cover